Duden Park

 Duden Park (Parc Duden; Dudenpark) is an urban public park in the municipality of Forest in Brussels, Belgium.
 It covers 24 ha and has a level difference of 45 m, with its highest point being at an elevation of 90 m.

-Duden Park is home to the historical football club Royale Union Saint-Gilloise with the Joseph Marien Stadium being located to the west of the park near the lowest point, at 55 m elevation.
+Duden Park is home to the historic football club Royale Union Saint-Gilloise, with the Joseph Marien Stadium being located on the park's western side near its lowest point, at 55 m elevation.
 The park is adjacent to Forest Park to its north.